 Neurocrine Biosciences is paying $30 million cash and taking a $20 million equity stake in Xenon Pharmaceuticals to license a clinical-stage epilepsy drug and collaborate on other potential treatments for the seizure-causing brain disorder.

-The Xenon (NASDAQ: XENE) deal is the second one San Diego-based Neurocrine has struck this year in a bid to expand the landscape of neurological disorders for which it can offer treatment.
+The Xenon (NASDAQ: XENE) deal is the second one San Diego-based Neurocrine (NASDAQ: NBIX) has struck this year in a bid to expand the landscape of neurological disorders for which it can offer treatment.